 Campgrounds serve as temporary lodging locations for campers and vacationers.
-At its most basic, a campground may be a lot of a few acres for tent spots and/or hookups for RVs.
+At its most basic, a campground may be a lot of a few acres for tent spots and/or hookups for Recreational Vehicles.
 More developed campgrounds can be much larger and may have individual campsites, cabins, bathrooms and showers, and other amenities.
 Many campground facilities offer both short-term and long-term stay options, and campers favor these spaces for the chance to be immersed in nature.

 Campers are increasingly demanding more from campgrounds.
 More families are seeking an all-inclusive experience that’s closer to a resort than a basic campground.
 Combining the elements of nature with modern amenities can make a campground more appealing to today’s campers.

 Starting a campground involves more than just knowing how to pitch a tent.
 Let’s make sure you’re setting off on the right foot, by going through this checklist!